extenda/actions/iam/README.md

 The iam definition should be specified in a YAML file that is later used by this action.
 This allows us to handle permissions and roles for this service.

-By default, the action will load `iam.yaml` from the repository base directory.
+By default, the action will load all YAML files matching the `iam/*.yaml` glob pattern.
+Each found file represents a will be processed independent of others.

 ### Schema